picsoritdidnthappen/poidh-v3/docs-site/docs/using-poidh/creating-a-bounty.md

 For example:

-> You create a $100 bounty.
+> You create a .1 ETH bounty.
 >
-> Three other people also want to see the outcome happen and contribute another $50 each.
+> Four other people also want to see the outcome happen and contribute another .1 ETH each.
 >
-> The bounty now has a $250 reward.
+> The bounty now has a .5 ETH reward.

 [DIAGRAM: Multiple contributors → one open bounty → larger reward]